Intermittent fasting (IF) is another topic I get asked a lot about. Maybe you’ve heard of it. Maybe you haven’t. Or maybe you’ve tried it.

 PCOS/Type 2 Diabetes

-I put these both in the same category because being overweight or obese is a risk factor for both and both share insulin dysregulation as an etiology.
-Animal studies have shown the IF reduces fasting glucose levels and insulin resistance (1).
+I put these both in the same category because being overweight or obese is a risk factor for both.
+And both share insulin problems as the origin of the disease.
+Animal studies have shown IF reduces fasting glucose levels and helps with insulin resistance (1).
 This was also repeated in human studies as well (3).
-However, this only works for individuals with insulin dysregulation.
+However, this only works for individuals with insulin problems (creation or utilization).
 There were no changes to glucose metabolism or insulin regulation in “healthy” individuals.

 Individuals that have followed intermittent fasting noted a decrease in their LDL levels and their fasting triglyceride levels (1).
 Now, it’s important to note this was in an obese population who also lost weight as a result of the study.
-Weight loss, regardless of the method will likely have an impact on LDL and triglyceride levels.
+Weight loss, regardless of the method, will likely have an impact on LDL and triglyceride levels.
+If you want to learn more about cholesterol, check out my pretty lengthy blog here.

 Cognition(most notably in the aging)

 As we age, we tend to have a decline in our cognition ability.
 IF has been shown to be protective in the strength of our synapses (brain firing), our ability to generate new brain tissue, and overall protection of the brain (4).
-Bonus for you plant-basers or vegans out there…the same studies showed low protein/high carbohydrate diets were neuroprotective as well.
+Bonus for you plant-basers or vegans out there.
+The same studies showed low protein/high carbohydrate diets were neuroprotective as well.
+Ahem…hormesis!

 Who should avoid it?